rodrigoelp/little-stories/Unlikely adventures/40-Chapter-40.md

 # Dark waters

+Sam felt the muscles around the neck relax with every passing minute under the warm sun with the gentle breeze rubbing against his skin.

+The shock of Yule sobbing in such heart felt manner, tucked away near a crevice back in the cave, gave him a strong reaction; she looked so fragile, so small.

+Sam knew that grasping the depth of someone else's personality took dedication, conversations and lots of sharing together, but the first impressions he got from her hinted the ‘can do’ attitude.
+Instead he found a partially broken person, one with an incredible tight grip who hold onto his robes as she sought solace, and Sam noticed, a place to blow her nose.

-Sam felt the muscles around his neck relax with every passing minute under the warm sun and the gentle breeze rubbing against his skin, it was an awful shock to find Yule's sobbing in such a heart felt manner, tucked away near a crevice back in the cave.
-Sam knew he didn't spend enough time talking to her to form an idea of her personality, but she had that sort of ‘can do’ attitude which was completely absent when they reunited.
-Now that he remembered it again, he may have been feeling more stressed thanks to Amir who had been making kissing noses whilst pointing at Yule as Sam dragged her out of the cave.
-He wanted to have a conversation with Amir about the sensible timing to joke around, and he was feeling his fist had a thing or two to say to Amir's face.
+Each step required considerable effort because Sam wasn't used to aid a girl to walk.
+Add to the event Sam's stress and contained rage targeted at Amir, who had decided to follow them making kissing sounds.
+Sam was about to have a conversation with Amir about the sensible timing to horse around.
+Sam also felt his fist had a thing or two to say to Amir's jaw.

-However, Yule's sobs had come to an end as she remained in a deep state of trance, staring at the placid water of the temple's pond.
-Sam tried to remember the jolly expression she had back at the trial of water, instead the fresh memory of her completely broken and weeping came up.
+However, Yule's sobs had come to an end.
+She remained in a deep state of trance, staring at the placid water of the temple's pond.
+Sam missed her jolly expression back in the trial of water, instead the fresh memory of her completely broken and weeping came up.
 He wondered why the departure of the spirits had such a profound impact on her.

 *"And those purple ones over there are water lilies too, right?"* - queried Amir in an attempt to ease the heavy atmosphere around them.

-Yule nodded.
+Yule's head bobbed up and down in agreement whilst still fixated on the flowers.
+It was an impenetrable silence.

-*"Fascinating... all of those over there are water lilies"* - Amir wasn't a big fan of prolonged silences.
+*"...
+Fascinating... so many water lilies.
+I bet those over there are water lilies too"* - Amir wasn't a big fan of prolonged silences.

-Hannah felt the intense pressure projected from Sam.
-It was the sort of mood anybody would get when you arrive home with a friend and your parents pull out the photo album to showcase one particularly embarrassing story and you began to wonder under which conditions would spontaneous combustion would be considered unaided and spontaneous.
+Hannah's intuition could read the heavy atmosphere projected by Sam; it was the sort of foul mood you would get when you arrive home with a friend, just to be surprised by your parents with a photo album full of embarrassing stories and you pissing your bed.
+Those sort of stories in which you wonder what would be the precise conditions in which spontaneous combustion would be considered unaided or accidental.

-*"That's enough Amir, you have asked about every single plant floating on the pond"* - complained Hannah.
+*"Amir?
+Darling?
+That's enough.
+You have asked about every single plant floating on the pond"* - complained Hannah.

 *"Better be informed, don't you think?"* - he added.